google/zx/README.md

 Specifies a function what will be used for escaping special characters during command substitution.

 Default is the [shq](https://www.npmjs.com/package/shq) package.

 ### `$.verbose`

 Specifies verbosity.
 Default is `true`.

-Verbose mode prints all executed commands along with their outputs.
+In verbose mode, the `zx` prints all executed commands alongside with their outputs.
-The is the same as using `set -x` in Bash.
+This is the same as using `set -x` in Bash.

 ### `__filename` & `__dirname`